chuckstack/introduction/README.md

 - Has at least one person in IT
 - Does not want to be locked into any one software (Microsoft) or platform (aws, gcp, azure) provider
 - Needs a platform that leverages the least number of tools possible to promote in-depth knowlege and productivity with the tools that are used
-- Wants to delivery organization-wide self-service abilities where possible so that IT can focus on platform evaluation and education (and not simply executing a backlog of support tickets)
+- Wants to deliver organization-wide self-service abilities where possible so that IT can focus on platform improvements and education (and not simply executing a backlog of support tickets)

-## Goals
+## Stack Goals
 - Minimize complexity by minimizing the number of IT-tools used by the organization
 - Maximize productivity by maximizing IT's ability to provide self-help tools within the organization
 - Remove the IT department as a blocker for strategic initiative execution